boefraty74/todelete_TutorialFunnelPlot/README.md

 It will create funnelRvisual folder with initial template visual (`-t` stands for _template_).
 The PBIVIZ is in _"dist"_ folder.
 Try to import it in PBIX and see what it does.
 The R-code is inside _"script.r"_ file.

-* Open _"script.r"_ file for editing and copy the contents "script_RV_v2_00.r"  just as is !
+* Open _"script.r"_ file for editing and replace its contents by  ["script_RV_v2_00.r"](chapter2_Rvisual/script_RV_v2_00.r)  just as is !!!
 * Open _"capabilities.json"_ in any editor and Find/Replace the `Values` string by `dataset` string.
 It replaces the name of "Role" in template to be like in R-code.
-* Open _"dependencies.json"_ in any editor and add one section for each R-package required in R-script (to support automatic import of packages, if visual is added first time)
+* Optionally: open _"dependencies.json"_ in any editor and add one section for each R-package required in R-script (to support automatic import of packages, when visual is added first time)

 Now re-package the visual again: